The Struggle is Real!

 THINGS TO START DOING

 Start Daily Hair Massages

+THIS.
+I cannot emphasize this enough.
 Start massaging your scalp at night daily.
 Massaging stimulates blood circulation to your hair follicles which is needed to grow your hair.
-Vitamin E, peppermint oil and cold-pressed castor oil are my weapons of choice.
-Read more about them here.
+Vitamin E, peppermint oil and cold-pressed castor oil (or Jamaican Black castor oil) are my weapons of choice.
+If you don’t have time to do your whole head, just massage your edges.
+Read more about scalp massages here.

 Start Washing Your Hair More

 Healthier scalp leads to healthier hair.
 You need to make sure that your hair follicles are not clogged up.
 Once you’ve used a good clarifying soap or shampoo, condition your hair well.
 You can try water washes or wash your hair with sulfate free shampoos once every two weeks.
 If your hair feels itchy, wash it, massage your scalp